US Supreme Court sets limits on SEC's power to recover ill-gotten gains

 The U.S. Supreme Court on Monday placed limits on the Securities and Exchange Commission's practice of forcing defendants to surrender profits obtained through fraud as part of its enforcement of investor-protection laws in federal courts, but stopped short of disallowing such action.

-WASHINGTON: The U.S. Supreme Court on Monday placed limits on the Securities and Exchange Commission's practice of forcing defendants to surrender profits obtained through fraud as part of its enforcement of investor-protection laws in federal courts, but stopped short of disallowing such action.
+WASHINGTON: The U.S. Supreme Court on Monday placed limits on the Securities and Exchange Commission's practice of forcing defendants to surrender profits obtained through fraud as part of its enforcement of investor-protection laws in federal courts.

 The court reaffirmed the agency's authority to seek disgorgement, a part of its civil enforcement arsenal aimed at passing on funds acquired in fraudulent schemes to the original investors.

-But, in an 8-1 vote ruling authored by liberal Justice Sonia Sotomayor, the court limited the scope of what can be sought via disgorgement by saying that it cannot exceed the net profits of the conduct at issue.
-The court also said that disgorgement generally must go to the "wronged investors."
+But the 8-1 ruling, authored by liberal Justice Sonia Sotomayor, limited the scope of what can be sought via disgorgement to no more than the net profits of the conduct at issue.
+The court also decided that disgorgement generally must go to investors.

-Conservative Justice Clarence Thomas was the sole dissenter, saying that disgorgement was not an authorized remedy.
+"Today's decision allows us to continue to strip wrongdoers of their ill-gotten gains and return money to its rightful owners," an SEC spokesperson said.

-The decision was issued in an appeal by a California couple, Charles Liu and Xin Wang, of a 2016 civil action brought against them by the SEC in federal court.
-The court sent the case back to lower courts for other unresolved legal issues to be considered.
+The decision came in an appeal by a California couple, Charles Liu and Xin Wang, of a 2016 SEC civil action brought against them in federal court.
+The justices sent the case back to lower courts for certain unresolved legal issues to be considered.

+Gregory Rapawy, a lawyer for the couple, said he was pleased the court "clarified that traditional equitable principles limit the SEC's authority to seek an award of net profits for the benefit of victims."

-The couple had been ordered to disgorge almost US$27 million, the amount they raised from foreign investors for a cancer treatment center that was never built.
+The SEC had ordered the couple to disgorge almost US$27 million, the amount they raised from foreign investors for a cancer treatment center that was never built.

+The couple raised money from 50 foreign investors on the understanding they would be able to obtain U.S. visas.
+Under the EB-5 visa program, wealthy foreigners can access visas in exchange for investing at least US$500,000 in certain job-creating U.S. projects.

-The SEC has said that in the most recent full fiscal year it collected US$1.5 billion in disgorgements and penalties and paid US$1.2 billion to harmed investors.
-Liu and Wang argued that Congress never gave the SEC authority to seek disgorgement, and that it is a form of punishment that courts cannot impose for the SEC.
+The SEC has said that in the most recent full fiscal year it collected US$1.5 billion via disgorgement and penalties and paid US$1.2 billion to harmed investors.
+Liu and Wang had argued that Congress never gave the SEC authority to seek disgorgement.

 (Reporting by Lawrence Hurley in Washington and Andrew Chung in New York; Editing by Will Dunham)